Kim Kardashian Paris Robbery: Celeb Speaks Up About ‘Prepping’ Herself For Rape

 According to CNN, the reality star admitted that while she was afraid for her life, she had “mentally prepped” herself should the incident actually occur.

-Fortunately, the Kim Kardashian Paris robbery did not turn into a Kim Kardashian rape case as the man holding the celeb’s legs only did so in order to restrain it as he put more duct tape around her.
+Fortunately, the Kim Kardashian Paris robbery did not turn into a Kim Kardashian rape case as the man holding the celeb’s legs only did so in order to restrain them as he put more duct tape around her.

 After dodging the rape bullet, Kim then faced another mortifying thought in her mind: death.
 At the time, one of the men was going to shoot her point blank.